joakimk/hubreview/README.md

 ## Todo

-* Evaluate if this is a good idea and something to keep
-  * In that case reimplement the prototyped parts and refactor
 * See if a userscript can be used to report reviewed commits.
 * Fetch comment info somehow.
 Display which of your commits have comments.
 Be able to mark as read up to some time.
   * Not needing to check email for review comments.
 * Evaluate "idea for hubreview: have the favicon change to show the number of unreviewed things"
 * Github auth to see who is reviewing.
-* Gravatar images
-* Mark a commit as in review
 * Various filters or search
 * Showing CI status
 * For some unknown reason setupLinkOpening() can't be triggered during page load on heroku.
 Set it to run on all websocket updates for now.